Year #2 for CloudYuga

 out to people who trusted me and in the end, things did not go as expected.

 In Sept'17, CNCF launched Certified Kubernetes Administrator(CKA) exam.
 I must say the exam is challenging

 and tests to Kubernetes hands-on experience.
 Two of us from CloudYuga could clear the exam.
 We are also planning to launch a special training program for CKA in near future.

 For us most of the business came from a chain of trust.
 Though we also tried doing some active marketing:-

 - Social Media

-As a part of marketing effort, we also re-desinged our website.
+As a part of the marketing effort, we also re-designed our website.

 Thanks to everyone, who helped us succeed in 2017.
-Hope to continue make progress in 2018 !!
+Hope to continue making progress in 2018 !!